seattlemuses/seattlemuses.github.io/_posts/2012-06-28-ethical-fashion-what-is-behind-the-label.md

 ---
 published: true
-title: Ethical Fashion, what is behind the label?
+title: "Ethical Fashion, what is behind the label?"
 author: Sandrine
 date: 2012 June 28
 categories:
   - "ethical-fashion"
-thumbnail: /assets/fond-collage-e1350103112404.jpg
+thumbnail: "/assets/fond-collage-e1350103112404.jpg"
 ---

 ![](/assets/ethical-fashion-burkina.jpg?w=150 "Custom made top from Ouagadougou Burkina Faso")

 We are increasingly hearing more about brands that promote themselves as being part of the eco, ethical, or fair fashion movement.
 But what does "ethical" fashion mean exactly?
 What are the criteria for certification?
 Why is it important for consumers to differentiate ethical brands from non-ethical brands?